-Our unit conducts research relating to hearing loss, deafness and tinnitus.
-We work with Nottingham Audiology Services; the Nottingham University Hospital's Ear, Nose and Throat Department; the Nottingham Cochlear Implant Programme; and UK charities to explore ways to help people and families of those with hearing-related difficulties.
+Our centre conducts research relating to hearing loss, deafness and tinnitus.
+We work with Nottingham Audiology Services; the Nottingham University Hospital's Ear, Nose and Throat Department; the Nottingham Cochlear Implant Programme; the Medical Research Council Institute of Hearing Research and UK charities to explore ways to help people and families of those with hearing-related difficulties.

 If you are a patient or carer, or perhaps a member of the public with an interest in hearing impairment, you are welcome to join us.
 You can contribute in the following ways:

 This is where you are recruited to take part in a clinical study.
 Recruiting enough suitable people for clinical studies is often one of the most difficult things to achieve.
 Your generous contribution of time as a participant would be much appreciated.
 Taking part could mean visiting our centre or a hospital for some tests or simply completing a questionnaire on your home computer.
 The level of commitment required between studies varies considerably!